kgreg-8/DotDash-eCommerce-Trends/README.md

 ## Recommendations

 ### Product Performance
+1) 96% of current sales come from products in these categories:
+-- Wireless In-Ear Headphones
+-- High-End Gaming Monitors
+-- Lighterweight Laptop
-1) Based on the consumer preference for wireless in-ear headphones, gaming monitors and laptops, DotDash should expand its product catalog to offer similar, in-class products to improve sales performance and brand reach.
+DotDash should expand its product catalog to offer similar, in-class products.
+Doing so *will* improve sales performance and brand reach.

 ### Global Presence
-1) Knowing where the vast majority of orders and sales come from, DotDash should concentrate marketing efforts on continuing to penetrate these top markets, in the short-term.
-DotDash should work to identify 'similar' countries, to its top performers, to create growth opportunities over the longer-term.
+1) Knowing 85% orders and sales come from 17 countires, DotDash should concentrate marketing efforts on maintaining market penetration in these countries in the short-term.
+To create growth opportunities over the longer term, DotDash should create a project to identify 'similar' countries, to its top performers.

 2) It is also in DotDash's best interest to prioritize experimenting in the APAC region.
 Even though this region accounts for 12% of sales, it has the highest AOV.
-Pairing that with consumer tendencies of the region to purchase higher-priced "status symbols", efforts to penetrat this market should provide a significant boost in sales.
+Pairing that with an understanding that consumer tendencies in this region are to purchase higher-priced "status symbols", efforts to penetrate this market should provide a significant boost in sales.

 ### Loyalty Program
 There is a cause for concern that should be noted and monitored for a set amount of time before decisions to continue or cut the program are made.